wangzhefeng/wangzhefeng.github.io/content/post/2024-03-23-ted-how-to-calm-your-anxiety/index.md

 Tool number two: <span style='border-bottom:1.5px dashed red;'>moving your body</span>.
 This one also has immediate positive effects on your mood state, but for a different reason.
 Every time you move your body, you're releasing a whole bunch of beneficial neurochemicals in your brain.
-These neurochemicals include dopamine,, serotonin, noradrenaline and endorphins, mood and reward-boosting neurochemicals that work to both increase positive mood states and decrease negative ones.
+These neurochemicals include dopamine, serotonin, noradrenaline and endorphins, mood and reward-boosting neurochemicals that work to both increase positive mood states and decrease negative ones.
 I like to say that every single time you move your body, it's like giving yourself a wonderful bubble bath of neurochemicals for your brain.

 So When your boss's email comes in and your heart starts to race,